 In response, I later took a number of uncharacteristic decisions at the beginning of 2004, which basically involved deconstructing my safe, predictable existence; I metaphorically threw everything up in the air and watched to see where it would land.
 I later concluded that an apparently difficult decision ceases to be difficult when your subconscious is telling every fibre of your being what you should be doing – however scary or counter-intuitive that choice may seem.

 When I arrived in Lisbon in late summer 2004, I had the notion that I’d arrived at a place I was destined to be.
 Equally, I liked where the shrapnel of my life was landing.
 In the fledgling days of my relationship with the man I’d later live and raise a family with, I encouraged him to take a risk on me, and us, and jump off a figurative cliff with me.
 In more cynical moments, he claims I didn’t ask him to jump, but instead grabbed his hand and dragged him over the edge with me.
 Whether this is true or not is debatable, but I think we both knew that his gigolo days were drawing to a close and his capacity to subsist, alone, on McDonalds and cheese sandwiches was unsustainable in the long-term.
 For my part, I suspected that many around me were waiting for my heart to get trampled on by Romeo, but I felt certain that pursuing him and our relationship was the right thing to do.
-We were cohabiting within three months and expecting our first child within three years.
+We were cohabiting within three months and had welcomed our first child into the world within three years.
 Taking risks seemed to be paying off – and I was developing a taste for it.

 It could be said that an extremely visceral way of making decisions has emerged in my modus operandi.
 If it doesn’t feel right, I don’t do it.
 Furthermore, when something ceases to feel right, I change it.
 No other logic could explain yet another “crazy” decision I took in recent living memory: leaving the language school I’d worked at for thirteen years and starting to work independently, in order to recalibrate my professional and personal life.
 In essence, I could see my children’s childhood vanishing before my very eyes and didn’t want what remained of it to disappear in a haze of incompatible timetables, outsourced childcare, and most importantly, short-fused exhaustion.